-Gil Taylor Behavioral Health Series
+Gil Taylor Behavioral Health Symposium

-This virtual learning series will cultivate heightened awareness for topics of mental and behavioral health while encouraging open dialogue across Central Texas.
+Back in-person for 2021, this annual symposium will cultivate heightened awareness for topics of mental and behavioral health while encouraging open dialogue across Central Texas.

 As a community, we acknowledge our collective responsibility to address mental health issues that impact our neighbors as we collaboratively build the essential services for our city.
 The strategic partnership with the Gil Taylor Depression Awareness Alliance brings a track record of successful advocacy and awareness.

 7:30 a.m.
 Guest arrival, beverages & pastries available, vendor fair and poster sessions open

 8:45 a.m.
 Keynote: Dennis Gillan

 12:45 p.m.
 Keynote: Holly Oxhandler, Ph.D.